CodeSahil21/GoFleet/README.md

-# 🚖 Uber Clone Project
+# 🚖 GoFleet Clone Project

-This is a full-stack Uber Clone application built using **Next.js** for the client-side and **Node.js** with **Express** for the server-side.
+This is a full-stack Uber alike application built using **Next.js** for the client-side and **Node.js** with **Express** for the server-side.
 The project implements real-time ride tracking, user and captain authentication, ride creation, and more.

 ## 📌 Table of Contents